wein.plus

 Rieslaner

-The white grape variety (also Mainriesling, Würzburg N 1-11-17) is a new breed between Silvaner x Riesling (which was confirmed by DNA analyses carried out in 2012).
-It must not be confused with the varieties Riesel, Riesliner or Rieslina, which have similar names.
-The cross was made in 1921 at the Bavarian State Institute for Viticulture and Horticulture in Würzburg by Dr. August Ziegler (1885-1937).
-It was rediscovered in 1950 by Dr. Hans Breider (1908-2000), who vehemently advocated its distribution.
-She was a crossing partner in the three new breeds Albalonga, Fontanara and Montagna.
-With the same parents the three new breeds Multaner, Oraniensteiner and Osteiner were created.
-The late maturing, rather low-yielding vine tends to trickle.
-It produces a yellow-green, fruity wine with a taste similar to Riesling and ageing potential.
-In 2018, the variety occupied 76 hectares of vineyards in Germany (D-STATIS).
+The white grape variety (also known as Mainriesling, Würzburg N 1-11-17) is a new breed between Silvaner x Riesling (which was confirmed by DNA analyses in 2012).
+It should not be confused with the similarly named varieties Riesel, Riesliner, or Rieslina.
+The crossing took place in 1921 at the Bavarian State Institute for Viticulture and Horticulture in Würzburg by Dr. August Ziegler (1885-1937).
+It was rediscovered in 1950 by Dr. Hans Breider (1908-2000).
+It was a crossing partner in the new breeds Albalonga, Fontanara, and Montagna.
+With the same parents, the new breeds Multaner, Oraniensteiner, and Osteiner have also emerged.
+The late ripening grape varieties, rather low-yielding vine tends to shatter.
+It produces a yellow-green, fruity wine with riesling-like taste and aging potential.
+In 2018, the variety occupied 76 hectares of vineyard area in Germany (D-STATIS).

 Voices of our members